apabla1/OpenQASM-Quantum-Circuit-Simulator/README.md

 \end{aligned}
 $$

 4. This representation is then passed to the interpreter (`interp.py`).
-Using a weighted-ket class to represent singular kets with specific amplitudes and states as lists of weighted kets, the interpreter then starts in the all-0 state and applies gates in the operation list according to the following semantics:
+Using a weighted-ket class to represent singular (little-endian) kets with specific amplitudes and states as lists of weighted kets, the interpreter then starts in the all-0 state and applies gates in the operation list according to the following semantics:

 $$X\ket{0} = \ket{1}, \quad X\ket{1} = \ket{0}$$
 $$H\ket{0} = \dfrac{1}{\sqrt 2}\big(\ket{0} + \ket{1}\big), \quad H\ket{1} = \dfrac{1}{\sqrt 2}\big(\ket{0} - \ket{1} \big)$$